Professor, Sociology, Anthropology, Social Work

 I am invested in providing quality mentorship to students during their undergraduate educations.
 I encourage students to further define and hone their interests and specialties with the declaration of minors and/or double majors.
 Following, I frequently mentor students in the process of applying to graduate school.

-I am committeed to serving the discipline of Sociology in a variety of official roles.
+I am committed to serving the discipline of Sociology in a variety of official roles.
 I am Co-Chair of the Committee for Gender Equity for the Eastern Sociological Society.
-Notably, I am the elected Chair of the American Sociological Association's Section on Children and Youth and an elected member of the Eastern Sociological Society's Executive Committee.
+Notably, I was a recent Chair of the American Sociological Association's Section on Children and Youth and was an elected member of the Eastern Sociological Society's Executive Committee.
+I am currently working on starting a new section for the American Sociological Association: Creative Sociology.

 As a Childhood Studies scholar, I am particularly invested in exploring children's agency.
 I pay special attention to the influences of space, place, and family generationality using film, fiction, and research methodologies as my points of reference.
-The strategies children use and routes children take when employing agency in order to make their voices heard and desires known are all integral to my research.
+The strategies children use and routes children take when employing agency in order to make their voices heard and desires known are all integral to my research on childhood.

 Castro, I.E. (Ed.)
 (2021).
 Childhood, Agency, and Fantasy: Walking in Other Worlds.
 Lanham, MD: Lexington Books.